43081j/eslint-plugin-lit/docs/no-duplicate-template-bindings.md

-# Disallows duplicate names in template bindings (template-duplicate-bindings)
+# Disallows duplicate names in template bindings (no-duplicate-template-bindings)

 Binding a property or attribute multiple times results in the previous values being overwritten, thus making them useless.